pen-lang/pen/doc/src/references/language/modules.md

 # Modules

 Modules are sets of functions and types.
-You can split programs into reasonable sizes of modules to make them comprehensive and reusable.
+Using modules, you can split large programs into reasonable sizes of chunks to make them comprehensive and reusable.

 Each source file suffixed with a `.pen` file extension composes a module.
 Modules are exported to and imported from other modules.